Teamwork/kommentaar/doc/syntax.markdown

 applicable struct tag (as configured with `struct-tag`), in which case they're added as reference in the output.

+The required keys of a merged struct are also required in the parent, with the same rules that `encoding/json` uses to select a field:

+- A parent field with the same key shadows the key of the embedded struct.
+- If more than one embedded struct has the key at the same depth, the key is not required, unless exactly one of those fields sets the key with a tag.
+- An embedded pointer can be nil, so only its keys with an explicit `{required}` are required in the parent.

 References are looked up in the customary locations (vendor, GOPATH).
 Invalid references are an error.